 Cogito, Ergo Sum

-A disillusioned man’s fantasy of being a hero unexpectedly becomes reality.Why was the conductor looking at him?
-Geoff couldn’t understand.
-He was of no importance, had no relevance to the performance.
-Hell, he hadn’t even been in the theater!
-He’d been a full ninety degrees to the left, just walking past, and happened to look over when a glorious swell in the music suddenly brought tears to his eyes.
+Geoff couldn’t understand it.
+He was of no importance, had no relevance to the orchestra’s performance.
+Hell, he hadn’t even been inside the theater.
+He’d just been drifting past and happened to glance over when a sudden, glorious swell in the music brought tears to his eyes.

-Why, at the height of his performance, when he was the absolute center of attention, would the conductor be looking at him?
 And Geoff knew he had.
-Even from a hundred feet away, he could tell, because—and this was the strangest part—when their eyes met, the maestro quickly turned away as if he’d been caught out.
+Even from a hundred feet away, he could tell, because—and this was the strangest part—when their eyes met, the maestro jerked his gaze back to the orchestra as if he’d been caught out.

 It didn’t make any sense.